Background#

 Aside from that, I’d want to see how other people like the game and what frustrations or ideas they have.
 Nearly every successful game has a story of hours of beta testers and updates from user feedback.
 If you’ve got any thoughts, let me know!

-The game was originally hosted on a cloud provider with a persistent backend so she could view aggregated stats over time.
-This is now just on a static site with my other projects, more as a demo than anything else. ↩︎
+The game was originally hosted on a cloud provider with a persistent backend so she could view aggregated stats over time (source code).
+Now it’s just on a static site with my other projects, more as a demo than anything else. ↩︎

 NYT swears by this as the reason why their games are so successful, which is discussed on this Freakonomics podcast episode.
 Listening to this episode also served as the nudge I needed to make this post. ↩︎